manavsehgal/rapid-app-workflow/webpack_packaging.md

 # Webpack Packaging

 Webpack is fast becoming the preferred build and packaging workflow tool for web apps.
-It is replacing or complementing popular build tools like Gulp and Grunt.
+It is replacing or complementing popular build tools like Gulp and Grunt and JS module bundling tools like browserify.

 ## Get started with webpack